 - 3. Run the mix auger until it is empty. - 4.
 Adjust the mix auger speed control to reduce the auger speed as required. - 5.
-Wash out swivel ring and area directly around discharge end of conveyor belt.

-- 6. With the mix auger still elevated, ensure that back plate and sides of the auger trough are free of buildup.
-If desired, a rapid flow of water can be added to the mix auger by placing the conveyor function switch into the water position.
+Wash out swivel ring and area directly around discharge end of conveyor belt. - 6.
+With the mix auger still elevated, ensure that back plate and sides of the auger trough are free of buildup.
+If desired, a rapid flow of water can be added to the mix auger by pressing button 12 (Wash Out Mode) and then 15 (Water).
 If equipped, the pressure washer may be used manually with the pressure washer gun to assist in washout.
 Often the mix auger will be run in either forward or reverse to facilitate cleaning of the auger hopper area. - 7.
 Switch the mix auger control to 'OFF'. - 8.
 Open the mix auger cover and lower the auger as far as possible.